Pharmaceutical Management

 Substituting a Generic Medication

+Drugs not listed on the formulary may be covered if WHA approves an exception request.
+To submit an exception request, please contact your Participating Provider.
+Your Participating Provider will need to submit a prior authorization request on your behalf for the drug you are seeking a formulary exception.
 When there is an exceptions request, there are timelines that must be met to resolve the issue and there is an appeal process available to the member.

-1. Tier 1 – Preferred Generic Medications
+1. Tier 1 – Preferred generic and certain preferred brand-name medications

-3. Tier 3 – Non-Preferred Medications
+3. Tier 3 – Non-preferred (generic or brand) medications

 Preferred Generic Medications are covered at the lowest Copayment level.
 Preferred Brand Name Medications are provided at the second Copayment level.
 Non-preferred drugs are covered at the third tier Copayment level.
 Specialty Medications are covered at a percentage copayment basis (refer to your Copayment Summary for details).

-There are a small number of drugs, regardless of tier level that may require Prior Authorization to ensure appropriate use based on criteria set by the WHA Pharmacy and Therapeutics (P&T) Committee.
+There are a number of drugs, regardless of tier level that may require Prior Authorization to ensure appropriate use based on criteria set by the Pharmacy and Therapeutics (P&T) Committee.
 Please note that a drug’s presence on the WHA PDL does not guarantee that the Member’s Physician will prescribe the drug.

-Drugs are evaluated regularly, to determine the additions to and possible deletions from the PDL, and to ensure rational and cost-effective use of pharmaceutical agents, through the P&T Committee, which meets every other month.
-Physicians may request that the P&T Committee consider adding specific Medications to the PDL.
+Drugs are evaluated regularly, to determine the additions to and possible deletions from the PDL, and to ensure rational and cost-effective use of pharmaceutical agents, through the P&T Committee, which meets every month.
+Physicians may request that the P&T Committee consider adding specific medications to the PDL.
 The Committee reviews all medications for the efficacy, quality, safety, similar alternatives, and cost of the drug in determining the inclusion in the PDL.

 Investigational Drugs